 Correll also served three years as the Rams' video coordinator and was responsible for recruiting Baltimore and Southern Maryland as well as Northern Virginia.
 He worked several development camps as well, including the East Coast Elite QB/WR Camp from 2007-09 and the Jerry Franks Passing Camp from 2006-09.

-Correll played in 40 career games and had a catch in 32 of those, finishing his career with at least one reception in his last 18.
+Correll was a two-time All-WVIAC Second Team selection at Shepherd and still ranks in the top 10 in school history in receptions (98), receiving yards (1,760) and touchdown receptions (13).
+He played in 40 career games and had a catch in 32, finishing his career with at least one reception in his last 18.

 As a senior, Correll totaled 702 yards receiving, surpassing 100 yards three times as the Rams won the 2004 WVIAC championship.
 He had a career-high 177 yards and two touchdowns versus West Liberty on October 25 and tied the NCAA record with a 99-yard touchdown reception against Fairmont State on September 25.

 Correll earned a bachelor of science degree in recreation and leisure studies from Shepherd in 2005 before receiving his master's degree in college student development and administration in 2009.